Farata/angular2-webpack-starter/README.md

 TODO:

 - inject baseURL to index.html
-- minify HTML (only css and js for now)
+- minify HTML (currently only css and js are optimized)
 - add support for unit tests